Sahil Chinoy

 CV available here

-Hello!
-I am a Ph.D. candidate at Harvard studying the contemporary and 20th-century political economy of the United States.
+My research is on the contemporary and 20th-century political economy of the United States.

 Working papers